syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 {% endtabs %}

 ### SelectionChanged event
-The `SelectionChanged` event will occur once selection process has been completed for the selected item in the SfListView. `ItemSelectionChangedEventArgs` has the following members which provides information for SelectionChanged event:
+The `SelectionChanged` event will occur once the selection process has been completed for the selected item in the SfListView. `ItemSelectionChangedEventArgs` has the following members that provides information for the SelectionChanged event:

 * `AddedItems`: Gets collection of the underlying data objects where the selection has been processed.
 * `RemovedItems`: Gets collection of the underlying data objects where the selection has been removed.